SS Onoko: Service history

 The Onoko is the largest vessel afloat on the lakes - and by far the homeliest.
 She looks very like a huge canal boat with a smokestack and four sticks.
 Her model is really frightful; her upper works are without decent shape, and to cap all her painting is but a daub.
 For a new vessel she is the worst looking sight that ever appeared on our inland waters.
 She could have been given a respectable appearance without much interfering with her carrying qualities.
 One of these days we will show those Cleveland fellows an iron steamer that will be worth looking at.
 The Onoko is an eye-sore.

-The Buffalo Courier criticizing the appearance of Onoko didn't go down with her owners.
-On May 5, 1882 the Cleveland Herald responded to the accusations with this reply:
+The Buffalo Courier criticizing the appearance of Onoko did not sit well with her owners.
+On May 5, 1882, the Cleveland Herald responded that function trumped form:

 The Buffalo papers took occasion when the steamship Onoko was there a few days ago to speak disparagingly of her qualities, especially her homeliness, and wound up by calling her an "eye-sore."
 This is ridiculous, in view of late developments.
 A Buffalo party has been in this city the past few days negotiating with the owners of the Onoko with a view to her purchase.
 He was anxious to secure her, "eye-sore" and all, at a price considerably above the cost of building.
 There was a disposition on the part of some of her owners to accept his terms, but the others would not part with their interest, and the arrangement fell through.
 The owners are well satisfied with the way the boat works.

 Onoko had proved herself to be a success in her first two years of carrying bulk cargoes on the Great Lakes.
-On August 22, 1884 the Cleveland Herald reported that Onoko had "proved even more successful than her owners hoped for".
+On August 22, 1884, the Cleveland Herald reported that Onoko had "proved even more successful than her owners hoped for".